Millions of people have successfully used this plan to become debt-free! But what is the debt snowball method? And how does...

 Now punch that car note in the face to the tune of $748 a month.
 In 10 months, it will drive off into the sunset.
 Now you ’re on fire!

 By the time you reach the student loan, which is your biggest debt, you can put $844 a month toward it.
 That means it will only last about 12 months.
 After that, Sallie Mae better get used to living somewhere else, because you ’ve kicked her out!

 You May Also Like

-Thanks to your hard work and sacrifice, you have paid off $20,000 in debt in only 27 months using the debt snowball!
+Thanks to your hard work and sacrifice, you have paid off $20,000 of debt in only 27 months using the debt snowball method!
 Congratulations!

-The point of the debt snowball is behavior modification.
 In our example, if you start paying on the student loan first because it's the largest debt, you won ’t see it leave for a while.
-You ’ll see numbers going down on a page, but that’s it.
-Pretty soon, you ’ll lose steam and stop paying extra, but you ’ll still have all your debts hanging around.
+You ’ll see numbers going down on a page, but pretty soon you ’ll lose steam and stop paying extra.
+And you ’ll still have all your debts hanging around.

 But when you ditch the small debt first, you see progress.
 That one debt is out of your life forever.
 Soon the second debt will follow, then the next.
-When you see that the plan is working, you’ll stick to it.
-By sticking to it, you’ll eventually succeed in becoming debt-free!
+When you see the plan working, you stick to it.
+And when you stick to it, you will succeed in becoming debt-free!

-By the time you are paying on the bigger debts, you have so much more cash freed up from paying off the earlier debts that it creates a "debt snowball" effect.
-You are putting hundreds of dollars a month on your bills instead of a few bucks here and there.
-You build momentum, which changes your behavior and helps you get out of debt and stay that way.
+By the time you are paying the bigger debts, you have so much more cash freed up from paying off the earlier ones that it creates a "debt snowball" effect.
+Suddenly you ’re putting hundreds of dollars a month toward your debts instead of a few bucks here and there.
+You build momentum, which changes your behavior and helps you get out of debt—for good.